In which The Author uses The Chambers Dictionary and not Webster’s

 There was a dispute in the courts some years ago, over whether Jaffa Cakes were biscuits (and therefore zero-rated for VAT) or cakes (and therefore VATable).
 Jasper Fforde makes great play of the distinction between cakes and biscuits in his extremely clever and funny novel The Fourth Bear.
 The general consensus seems to be that biscuits go soft when they’re stale, but cakes go hard.
 I wonder what cookies do when they’re stale.
 I couldn’t possibly comment.
 No chocolate chip cookie ever stayed under my roof enough for me to conduct the experiment.
 Maybe one of my American readers can let me know …

-My cousin Matthew E. smashed straight into the language barrier some years ago, drinking with some American lads he’d met.
+My cousin Matthew E. smashed straight into the language barrier some years ago, drinking with some American lads he’d met in London.
 Towards the end of a heavy session, he started feeling a bit tired and emotional.
 One of his mates decided to ask him what was wrong, and the fun started.

 ‘I’m pissed,’ Matt slurred.